China Merchants Port: Structure of the company

 The majority of the shareholders in China Merchants Port are insiders.
 The insiders held 65.26% of the shares in the company, as the largest shareholder of the company is China Merchants Group, its parent company, accounting for 43% of the total shares, while China Merchants Technology Holdings Co.
 Ltd. accounting for 21.9% of the shares.
 Institutions held 27.87% of the float and 9.68% of the shares.
 The number of Institutions holding shares is 223.

 China Merchants Port has operations in 25 countries, with a network of 41 ports by 2020, including Sri Lanka's Colombo International Container Terminal Limited and Togo's Lomé Container Terminal S.A.
 The parent company, China Merchants Group, achieved sales of CNY 649.9 billion in 2019.
 In 2020, the company had total revenue of US$1,147,838,440, with the port business accounting for 93% of the company's revenue and the bonded logistics and other operations accounting for the rest.

+In February 2018, the company completed the sale of its indirectly owned unit, Shenzhen Chiwan Wharf Holdings Limited, which provides logistics, container terminal and port management services and has interests in operations in general and bulk cargo terminals businesses.
+The expected net proceeds from the sale are HK$3.88 billion (US$496.3 million).